Knotty & Clear Alder

-Alder is used to make cabinets, fine furniture, furniture frames, pallets, plywood, veneer, specialty items and paper products.
+Alder is used to make cabinets, fine furniture, furniture frames, pallets, windows, plywood, veneer, specialty items and paper products.
 It is also considered a good turnery wood.
 A long time ago alder was also the wood of choice for making wooden clogs.
 It was once the favored wood for making artificial limbs, until man-made materials became popular for this purpose.

 Alder grows on the Pacific Coast of Canada and the United States, favoring damp, moist sites.
 Most of what is cut comes from Oregon, Washington, southern British Columbia and Northern California, between the Pacific Coast and the Cascade Mountains.
 According to Sweitzer, alder typically grows in stands with other trees, including Douglas fir and hemlock.

 David Hibbs, professor in the Department of Forestry Science at Oregon State University, said alder grows quite quickly, although it is not a long-living species.
 “It fairly jumps out of the ground,” he said.
 Seeds from the tree would blow in the wind and trees would spring up on disturbed sites after logging, landslides, and fire, often the first tree to take hold and thrive.

 Alder matures in 25 to 40 years and then starts to deteriorate by 60 to 80 years of age.
 Alder aids the trees growing near it because its root system puts nitrogen into the soil that helps conifers grow, Sweitzer added.
 Alder’s expansive root system is also valued for discouraging erosion.